industrial-optimization-group/DesdeoInterface/README.md

 * Strings to char arrays or something else
 * Try to save some memory?

+### Immediate Improvements

+* Increase the sampling frequency of the ADC.
+* Change the connectors to 90 degree headers or magnetic pogo pin connectors.
+* PCB revision would be the first step.
+A stable system will be required for a comprehensive test.

 ### PCB
 Some or actually quite many solders are weak on these prototype pcbs, maybe make them better.
 Problems with pcb in image: